Meetings / Events / Other

 OTHER: How Climate Change May Affect the Plants in Your Garden

 On May 24, the New York Times published an article on how warmer winters in some areas will result in the plant hardiness zone chart to be revised.
-The chart helps gardeners determine which plants will survive over winter in their area.
+The chart helps gardeners determine which plants will survive to overwinter in their area.
 This spring, many of us have noticed that some plants--particularly annuals--managed to survive winter, while others blossomed earlier.
 READ THE ARTICLE HERE

 OTHER: El Dorado County's Dead Tree Removal Program